-George’s medal card shows that he was awarded the Victory and the British War Medals, if he did enter the Theatre of War in 1915 then he would also be entitled to the 14/15 Star.
+George’s medal card shows that he was awarded the Victory and the British War Medals.

 George is remembered on the Old Whittington and the Brushes War Memorials.
 He is also commemorated on the Scottish National War Memorial Roll of Honour which can be seen here